 A court will tend to give great weight to the guardian ad litem’s conclusions regarding the child’s best interests.
 The GAL’s opinion can mean the difference between the success or failure of your motion to modify child custody or your request for parenting time.
 The opinion and viewpoint of a guardian ad litem can be especially helpful, if the guardian ad litem agrees with your positions and arguments.
 If he or she does not, however, you will need experienced legal counsel to attack the guardian ad litem’s conclusions and/or the evidence he or she relied on in forming his or her opinions.

-The Arami Law Office’s knowledgeable team of divorce and child custody lawyers can help ensure your opinions concerning your child’s well-being and welfare are heard and well supported.
+Arami Law’s knowledgeable team of divorce and child custody lawyers can help ensure your opinions concerning your child’s well-being and welfare are heard and well supported.
 Contact us for assistance by calling (312) 212-1399.

 How did we do?